-Cover the plywood with sanded pallet strips, for the short pumpkin I placed them horizontal, for the tall pumpkin vertical.
+Cover the plywood with sanded pallet strips, for the short pumpkin I placed the pallet strips horizontally, for the tall pumpkin vertically.
 Once the small piece of plywood is completely covered add a tack with to hold the pallet strips in place.

 Place your template on top of the pallet strips, mark out the outside edge.
 With a jigsaw cut out the pumpkin shape.
 Flip your project over and nail all the pallet pieces securely.

 How to Paint the Pumpkins

 This picture is from a cushion I painted using the same method.